 Joanna Harrington is a Professor of Law and the holder of the Eldon Foote Chair in International Business and Law at the University of Alberta.
 She is also a part-time Commissioner with the Canadian Human Rights Commission and a member of the Government of Alberta's Victims of Crime and Public Safety Programs Committee.
-A law professor for 20+ years, her teaching and research activities focus on the interplay between national and international law.
-She has published in the leading journals in her field on such topics as the making of international treaties, the role of international institutions, the international legal protection of human rights, and on inter-state efforts to address the commission of serious cross-border crime.
-Recognition of her work has led to visiting appointments at the University of New South Wales, the University of Oxford, and the University of Texas at Austin, as well as consultancy work with the United Nations Development Programme.
-She has also served as the academic-in-residence with the legal affairs bureau of Canada’s Department of Foreign Affairs and International Trade (now Global Affairs Canada), providing advice to government on matters of international law and representing Canada at the United Nations, the Organization of American States, and the Assembly of States Parties to the Rome Statute of the International Criminal Court.
-In 2018, she received national recognition for her teaching and research efforts as a recipient of the Canadian Association of Law Teachers Prize for Academic Excellence.
+A law professor for 20+ years, her teaching and research activities focus on legal issues at the intersection of national and international law.
+She served for five years as an associate dean with campus-wide responsibilities for graduate studies; has held visiting appointments at the University of New South Wales, the University of Oxford, and the University of Texas at Austin; and served as a consultant with the United Nations Development Programme.
+She has also served as the academic-in-residence with the legal bureau of Canada’s Department of Foreign Affairs and International Trade (now Global Affairs Canada), providing advice to government on matters of international law and representing Canada at the United Nations, the Organization of American States, and the Assembly of States Parties to the Rome Statute of the International Criminal Court.
+An award-winning teacher and researcher, she received the Canadian Association of Law Teachers Prize for Academic Excellence in 2018.

 Contribution to a new work in political science and international relations

 Joanna Harrington, "Canada and International Law: Supporting a Rules-based Approach to International Relations" in Robert W Murray & Paul Gecelovsky, eds, The Palgrave Handbook of Canada in International Affairs (Cham: Springer Nature Switzerland, 2021) at 251-271.
 DOI